dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 are built into Knora do not contain shortcodes; these ontologies implicitly belong to the Knora system project.

-A user-created ontology IRI must always include its project shortcode.

 Project ID `0000` is reserved for shared ontologies (see [Shared Ontologies](../../02-knora-ontologies/introduction.md#shared-ontologies)).